Screening, Testing & Treating Patients

 - Who should be tested for COVID-19?

-Hospitalized, or likely to be hospitalized patients, including pregnant women in their 3rd trimester, patients on hemodialysis, or cancer patients receiving radiation or chemotherapy
+- Individuals requiring admission to hospital or likely to be admitted, such as pregnant individuals near-term, patients on hemodialysis, or cancer patients receiving radiation or chemotherapy.

 - Who should not be tested for COVID-19?